boringbin/sbomattr/README.md

 The `URL` field is the quickest way to validate the package information for people who don't care about [the purl specification](https://github.com/package-url/purl-spec).

-If your SBOM already contains a relevant URL field, this will be used.
-Otherwise, the `Purl` field will be used to construct a URL.
+Canonical sources are preferred, but if one can't be identified, the `purl` will be used to generate a URL.

+### SPDX

+SPDX SBOM will try and use the `homepage` field if it is present and not `NOASSERTION`/`NONE`.

+The `downloadLocation` field is not used because it's often a tarball.

+### CycloneDX

+CycloneDX SBOM will use the following `externalReferences` priority order to generate a URL:

+1. `website`
+2. `distribution`
+3. `documentation`
+4. `vcs`

 ## Supported Formats